The Vortex Mission

 The VORTEX contributes to the vitality of Austin’s economy, creating dozens of full-time jobs and paying artists.
 We are members of the Austin Creative Alliance, the Network of Ensemble Theaters, and the Theatre Communications Group.
 We are a leader in the Austin New Works Community and the Austin theatre community.
 We have been recognized as a Platinum Level Green Business leader—we have always recycled are now composting.
 We have created a thriving butterfly sanctuary certified by the North American Butterfly Association.

-Widely-recognized as the pioneering leader in Austin’s alternative theatre scene, VORTEX Repertory Company was founded in 1988 by University of Texas at Austin graduate students Bonnie Cullum, Steve Bacher, Lurana Donnels O’Malley, and Sean O’Malley.
+Widely-recognized as the pioneering leader in Austin’s alternative theatre scene, VORTEX Repertory Company was founded in 1988 by University of Texas at Austin graduate students Bonnie Cullum, Steve Bacher, Lurana Donnels O’Malley, and Sean T.C.
+O’Malley.
 Forged to create relevant theatrical work and push boundaries of form and content, The VORTEX helped change the palate of what was possible in Austin’s theatre scene.

 In 1989, The VORTEX produced its first season at Mexic-Arte Museum in downtown Austin.
-After several devised, political plays, and performance art works, we had runaway success with our adaptation of Romeo and Juliet and Václav Havel’s Temptation, and we decided to continue our experiments.
+After several devised, political plays, and performance art works, we had tremendous success with our adaptation of Romeo and Juliet and Václav Havel’s Temptation, and we decided to continue our experiments.
 In January 1990, we opened our own venue in an enormous movie triplex on East Ben White Blvd.
 We became an official 501(c)(3) non-profit, tax-exempt theater in 1991.
-The VORTEX operated this thriving compound with three theaters and spacious lobby until 1994, when the property was torn down for redevelopment.
+The VORTEX operated a thriving compound with three theaters and spacious lobby until 1994, when the property was torn down for redevelopment.

-VORTEX serves a broad audience in Central Texas, with a three-county population of more than two million.
+The VORTEX serves a broad audience in Central Texas, with a three-county population of more than two million.
 Live Streaming of productions on Howlround.com/tv reaches a global market of those who are physically unable to come to the theatre.
-Our diverse audience includes people of all ages and genders, LatinX and African-American patrons, VORTEX’s ethnically diverse Eastside neighborhood, 50,000 University of Texas students, faculty, and staff, students from dozens of other colleges, LGBTQ patrons, persons with disabilities, and at-risk youth.
+Our diverse audience includes people of all ages and genders, LatinX and African-American patrons, The VORTEX’s ethnically diverse Eastside neighborhood, 50,000 University of Texas students, faculty, and staff, students from dozens of other colleges, LGBTQ patrons, persons with disabilities, and at-risk youth.
 Austin’s unique environment favors independent thinking, political activism, feminism, history, and art.

 The VORTEX generates new audiences through outreach to special constituencies.
 We continue to provide American Sign Language Interpreted performances.
 The VORTEX keeps its performances economically accessible to all audiences with sliding scale tickets and Free Radical Rush Tickets as part of the gift economy.
 The VORTEX has an ongoing food drive for SafePlace (a shelter for women and children) as another way for our patrons to give back to the community.